tstack/lnav/src/internals/cmd-ref.rst

 :comment *text*
 ^^^^^^^^^^^^^^^

-  Attach a comment to the top log line
+  Attach a comment to the top log line.
+The comment will be displayed right below the log message it is associated with.
+The comment can be formatted using markdown and you can add new-lines with '\n'.

   **Parameters**
     * **text\*** --- The comment text